 1. It was sinful not to have sex.

 In ancient Babylon, Greek historian Herodotus wrote accounts of a form of worship of the goddess Aphrodite that compelled a woman, once in her lifetime, to offer herself up to a stranger.
 The ritual would proceed as follows: the woman would arrive at the temple and wait for the first man to cast a coin into her lap (the amount was irrelevant) and speak the sacred words.
 Whoever the man was—whether King or Shepherd, young or old, she would be obligated to have sex with him.
 Refusing was a sin, and the money given to her was holy and remitted to the temple.
+Because of this, back then, it was popular for women to strengthen pelvic using yoni through yoga.

 Author Mary Renault gives life and poignancy to this custom in her iconic book, The King Must Die: A Novel, a retelling of the Theseus myth.